-We need to ensure that our relationship with God is intact, and then we need to pursue right thinking.
+We need to ensure that our relationship with God is intact, and then we need to pursue right thinking, biblical thinking.
 One way is with further study.
 I always like to recommend two excellent studies related to this subject.

 One is a set of individual topics called The Transferable Concepts, by CRU.
 They are extremely down to earth and very user-friendly.
 The other study is Behold Your God by Myrna Alexander.
-It is a very practical book directed to help women deal with daily situations in light of God’s character and help in their lives.
+It is a very practical book directed to help people deal with daily situations in light of God’s character and help in their lives.

 You can have the peace that you are looking for.
 There is a way to balance your life.
 No one can be perfect, or have a perfect life.
-But every one of us has the opportunity to experience perfect grace through a personal relationship with God through His Son, Jesus Christ.
+But every one of us has the opportunity to experience perfect grace through a personal relationship with God through his Son, Jesus Christ.

 You can receive Christ right now by faith through prayer.
 Praying is simply talking to God.
-God knows your heart and is not so concerned with your words as He is with the attitude of your heart.
+God knows your heart and is not so concerned with your words as he is with the attitude of your heart.
 Here’s a suggested prayer:

 Lord Jesus, I want to know you personally.
 Thank you for dying on the cross for my sins.
 I open the door of my life to you and ask you to come in as my Savior and Lord.
 Take control of my life.
 Thank you for forgiving my sins and giving me eternal life.
-Make me the kind of woman you want me to be.
+Make me the kind of person you want me to be.

 Does this prayer express the desire of your heart?
-You can pray it right now, and Jesus Christ will come into your life, just as He promised.
+You can pray it right now, and Jesus Christ will come into your life, just as he promised.

-If you invited Christ into your life, thank God often that He is in your life, that He will never leave you and that you have eternal life.
-As you learn more about your relationship with God, and how much He loves you, you’ll experience life to the fullest.
+If you invited Christ into your life, thank God often that he is in your life, that he will never leave you and that you have eternal life.
+As you learn more about your relationship with God, and how much he loves you, you’ll experience life to the fullest.

-If you want to talk about your self esteem issues, how to accept God’s love, or what to do after praying this prayer, our confidential online mentors are here for you.
+If you want to talk about your self-esteem issues, how to accept God’s love, or what to do after praying this prayer, our confidential online mentors are here for you.
 Their help is always free.